dbernhard-0x7CD/dphpc/README.md

 # TODO
 * banshee build script?
+* Use memory start pointer instead of l1?
 * File where we store the benchmark results (to plot later in the report)

 # DONE